Russell Dupuis

-Russell Dean Dupuis (born 9 July 1947) is an American physicist.
+Russell Dean Dupuis (born 9 July 1947) is an American electrical engineer and physicist.

 He holds the Steve W. Chaddick Endowed Chair in Electro-Optics in the School of Electrical and Computer Engineering at Georgia Tech.
 He has made pioneering contributions to metalorganic chemical vapor deposition (MOCVD) and continuous-wave room-temperature quantum-well lasers.
 His other work has focused on III-V heterojunction devices, and LEDs.

 Dupuis was elected as a member into the National Academy of Engineering in 1989 for pioneering work in metalorganic chemical vapor deposition and demonstration of heterostructure devices.

 Education

 Dupuis earned his B.S.
 (1970), his M.S.
 (1971), and his Ph.D.
-(1972) in Electrical Engineering from the University of Illinois at Urbana-Champaign.
+(1972) in Electrical Engineering from the University of Illinois at Urbana–Champaign.

-Career History
+Career history

 Prof. Dupuis initially worked at Texas Instruments from 1973 to 1975.

-He joined Rockwell International in 1975, where he was the forerunner to demonstrate that MOCVD could be used for the growth of high-quality semiconductor thin films and devices.
+He joined Rockwell International in 1975, where with P. Dan Dapkus, he was the first to demonstrate that MOCVD could be used for the growth of high-quality semiconductor thin films and devices such as lasers.